Advice and guidance on how to make the most of studying online.

 - Think about how much information you put in a post.
 You may not want to overload it with multiple points that are difficult to respond to.

-- Use the 'raise your hand' function in Blackboard Collaborate or Teams to signal that you have something you would like to say verbally.
+- Use the 'raise your hand' function in Teams to signal that you have something you would like to say verbally.

 - Ask open-ended questions to tease out more information and keep the conversation going as it might not flow as freely online.